BonoAmir/Weather-App/README.md

 # Weather-App

-Where you can see you weather depending on your location
+Where you can see you weather and can toggle between fahrenheit and celsius depending on your location

 Tools Used:
 -Html